Cyber Fraud and Recovery in Hong Kong

 This type of fraud relies on cybersecurity deficiencies of the target company or the recipient not paying close attention to the email address of the sender.
 Often, only one letter in the domain name of the fraudster is different from the domain name used by a real company (kpmg.com vs kpng.com).
 Otherwise, in many cases, the email sent by the fraudsters are virtually indistinguishable from the original one.

 3. CEO Scam

-A CEO Scam is where the fraudsters use various means to impersonate the Chief Executive Officer (or high-level executive) of the company in an attempt to trick an employee in the accounting department into executing an unauthorized bank transfer.
+A CEO Scam is where the fraudsters use various means to impersonate the Chief Executive Officer (or high-level executive) of the company in an attempt to trick an employee in the accounting department into executing an unauthorised bank transfer.
 The employee targeted by this type of scam is often asked to keep the transaction secret by the fake CEO for a multitude of reasons.
 This type of scam is often perpetrated in conjunction with the business email compromise type of attacks.

 4. Online Shopping Scam

 Fraudsters operate elaborate online shops where they falsely advertise sought-after products with competitive prices, but they invariably keep the upfront payment and send nothing in return.
 In the wake of the COVID-19 pandemic, we have seen many clients being scammed whilst attempting to purchase medical supplies in China from websites purporting to have the medical supplies that were in shortage worldwide.
 In most instances, victims receive nothing from the fraudsters or get something of zero value (one victim received containers full of medical waste).